-Nevertheless number of users in RBAC policies is increasing and rules are more and more complex: diverse constraint 1 types introduced to reflect peculiarities of organizations.
+Nevertheless the number of users in RBAC policies is increasing and rules are more and more complex: diverse constraint 1 types have been introduced to reflect peculiarities of organizations.
 RBAC constraints specify conditions that cannot be violated by the components of the system.

-Policies engineering is considered to be of high practical importance [4] : a large part of flaws in information systems are due to administration mistakes or security misconceptions.
+Policies engineering is considered to be of high practical importance [4]: a large part of flaws in ISs are due to administration mistakes or security misconceptions.
 There is a need for tools facilitating design and maintenance of RBAC policies.
-According to [5], such tools need to be able to capture access control model mechanisms and peculiarities (e.g. RBAC constraints).
+According to the authors of [5], such tools need to be able to capture AC model mechanisms and peculiarities (e.g. RBAC constraints).
 These tools need to be able to check consistency of policies and to answer queries for particular permissions or relation holdings in the policies.
 Last requirement is a comprehensible inference mechanism, even by non-logicians.
 Our goal is to provide a formal framework satisfying these requirements.